akshaya-siva/DS---2/README.md

 # Model Comparison API

-The API is still work in progress
+The API is still work in progress.

 This project provides a FastAPI-based backend for serving machine learning model predictions.
 It includes endpoints for making predictions using pre-trained models and is designed to be modular and extensible.

 ---